 These cupcakes are quick and easy to make and you only need one bowl.

-Step 1: Start by measuring out the flour and adding to the mixing bowl.
+Start by measuring out the flour and adding it to the mixing bowl.
 Be sure to spoon the flour into the measuring cup rather than scooping.
 This prevents the flour from being too dense and having dry cupcakes.

-Step 2: Add the sugar, cocoa powder, salt and baking soda in your mixing bowl and stir.
+Add the sugar, cocoa powder, salt, and baking soda to your mixing bowl and stir.

-Step 3: Add the vanilla extract, vinegar, oil, and water to the mixing bowl.
+Add the vanilla extract, vinegar, oil, and water to the mixing bowl.
 Stir until all of the dry ingredients are fully incorporated.
-Don't worry if the batter seems thin - it's supposed to be that way!
+Don't worry if the batter seems thin - this is normal.

 Step 5: Bake at 350° F for 18-20 minutes.
 To test if they are done, poke a toothpick in the center and, if it comes out clean, they're done!

 Can I make dairy free cake using this recipe?

 Yes, you can!
 The cake does not rise a lot so I like to double the recipe and make two layers.
 Using an 8x8 square pan works best.